Emmanuel Rivera Player Props: Diamondbacks vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.87 team ERA that ranks eighth among all league pitching staffs.
+- The Mariners have a 3.88 team ERA that ranks seventh across all MLB pitching staffs.

-- Mariners pitchers combine to surrender the 10th-fewest home runs in baseball (115 total, 1.1 per game).
+- Mariners pitchers combine to allow 115 home runs (1.1 per game), the ninth-fewest in baseball.

-- In his last appearance on Sunday, the right-hander went six innings against the Toronto Blue Jays, giving up four earned runs while surrendering four hits.
+- In his last appearance on Monday against the Minnesota Twins, the right-hander tossed seven innings, allowing two earned runs while surrendering four hits.

-- In nine games this season, the 23-year-old has put up an ERA of 4.91, with 11 strikeouts per nine innings.
-Opponents are batting .235 against him.

 © 2023 Data Skrive.
 All rights reserved.